-Composer-in-residence at the University of North Carolina School of the Arts, Lawrence Dillon (born 1959, Summit, N.J.) has produced an extensive body of work characterized by a keen sensitivity to color, a mastery of form, and what the Louisville Courier-Journal has called a "compelling, innate soulfulness."
+Composer in Residence at the University of North Carolina School of the Arts, Lawrence Dillon (born 1959, Summit, New Jersey) creates works that connect past and present in attractive and unexpected ways, provoking Gramophone to exclaim, "Each score is an arresting and appealing creation, full of fanciful and lyrical flourishes within traditional forms that are brightly tweaked."
+His music is characterized by a keen sensitivity to color, a mastery of form, and what the Louisville Courier-Journal has called a "compelling, innate soulfulness."

 Also in 2011, NAXOS released a recording of Dillon’s complete works for violin, featuring Sphinx Grand Prize winner Danielle Belén.
 MusicWeb International hailed the recording as “music that is often profound without being pretentious, sometimes light-hearted but never 'lite', humorous without being arch, and immensely appealing but never frivolous.”